 Launch Setapp and search for Shimo.
 Click Install.
 You’ll be asked to install a helper tool, so click the Install Helper Tool button.
 When Shimo has installed and launched, click its menu bar icon and choose ‘Add VPN account’ then click the ‘+’ button at the bottom of the window.

-Shimo supports trigger, which allow your Mac to connect to a VPN automatically, based on an event you specify.
+Shimo supports trigger, which allows your Mac to connect to a VPN automatically, based on an event you specify.

 To set a trigger that connects to a specific VPN server when you’re connected to your home wifi: